-Forty-five percent (45%) of a teacher's evaluation will be based on achievement of student learning outcomes defined by teacher-created SMART Goal that are aligned with either standardized and non-standardized measures.
-Teachers are required to develop one SMART goal related to student growth and development.
+Forty-five percent (45%) of a teacher's evaluation will be based on achievement of student learning outcomes defined by teacher-created SMART Goals that are aligned with both standardized and non-standardized measures.
+Teachers are required to develop a SMART goals related to student growth and development.

-• SMART GOAL based on Standardized indicators (comprises 45 % of teacher's evaluation rating).
-For those teaching tested grades and subjects, a SMART goal will be developed based on an analysis of results of student achievement on the STAR Enterprise Test and other standardized assessments where available.
-If no standardized assessment is available, teachers are required to develop a SMART goal based on non-standardized measures.
+- SMART GOAL based on one standardized indicator (22.5% of teacher's evaluation rating) and on one non-standardized indicator (22.5% of a teacher's evaluation).
+For those teaching tested grades and subjects, SMART goals will be developed based on an analysis of results of student achievement on the appropriate state test (SBA, SAT) and other standardized assessments where available.
+If no standardized assessment is available, teachers are required to develop two SMART goals based on non-standardized measures. - Teachers in non-tested grades and subjects may establish common SMART goals based on student learning needs and measurable targets revealed in aggregate data from state tests or other standardized assessments where available.

-- Pending U.S. Department of Education's approval of CT's request for flexibility on the use of student test data in 2015-2016, Brooklyn Schools will not require that 22.5% of a teacher's summative rating incorporate state test data.
-Alternatively, the 45% student growth and development component will be composed of 22.5% standardized assessment for those grades and subjects where available and appropriate.
-The other 22.5% will be based on a minimum of one non-standardized indicator and a maximum of one additional standardized indicator (in accordance with the Guidelines.)
-If there are not standardized assessments available and/or appropriate, then the educator's entire 45% student learning outcomes component would be based fully on non-standardized indicator in the 2015-2016 year. - Teachers in non-tested grades and subjects may establish common SMART goals based on student learning needs and measurable targets revealed in aggregate data from state tests or other standardized assessments where available - SMART goal based on Non-standardized indicators (comprises 45% of teachers evaluation rating): For those teaching in non-tested grades and subjects and where no standardized assessment is available, a SMART goal will be developed using a minimum of one non-standardized measure.
-Sources for the development of a SMART goal is based on non-standardized indicators may include: - Benchmark assessments of student achievement of school-wide Expectations for Student Learning, measured by analytic rubrics. - Other curricular benchmark assessments. - Student portfolios of examples of work in content areas, collected over time and reviewed annually. - SMART goals for all personnel must demonstrate alignment with school-wide student achievement priorities.
+- SMART goal based on Non-standardized indicators (comprises 22.5% of teachers evaluation rating): For those teaching in non-tested grades and subjects and where no standardized assessment is available, SMART goals will be developed using a minimum of one non-standardized measure and a maximum of one additional standardized measure, if there is mutual agreement.
+Sources for the development of SMART goals based on non standardized indicators may include: - Benchmark assessments of student achievement of school-wide Expectations for Student Learning, measured by analytic rubrics. - Other curricular benchmark assessments. - Student portfolios of examples of work in content areas, collected over time and reviewed annually. - SMART goals for all personnel must demonstrate alignment with school-wide student achievement priorities (see Appendix I for examples of SMART Goals using Standardized and Non-Standardized Indicators).